angram03/site-week1-project1-flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
 All of them!
 They were great!!!!
-Had so much patience.
+They all had so much patience.
+I was very hard on myself and all of them were positive when helping me.
+I never felt judged.